Skip to main content

 ABOUT THE PARTNERSHIP

-The International Partnership for Blue Carbon (the IPBC) is a global network of 55 governments, non-governmental organisations, intergovernmental organisations and research institutions from around the world who understand the importance of coastal ecosystems and are committed to their conservation.
+The International Partnership for Blue Carbon (the IPBC) is a global network of over 60 government agencies non-governmental organisations, intergovernmental organisations and research institutions from around the world who understand the importance of coastal ecosystems and are committed to their conservation.

 The IPBC’s mission is to be an open forum for IPBC partners to connect, share and collaborate to build solutions, take actions, and benefit from the experience and expertise of the global community.